starknet-edu/starknetbook/camp_5/README.md

 <h3>Organizing Meetups</h3>

-Organizing a meetup is surprisingly time consuming you’ll probably have to do the first one one your own.
+Organizing a meetup is surprisingly time consuming you’ll probably have to do the first one on your own.

 Call for volunteers at the beginning at the end.
 When growing this group, ask for suggestions and ideas openly.
-When decisions drag on, step in to move the ball forward
+When decisions drag on, step in to move the ball forward.

 Steps: